 His fourteen seasons in the NBA did not end unrewarded as he was part of the 2017 Golden State Warrior team that emerged as NBA champions.
 With a cherished championship ring in his finger, Matt Barnes took to his Instagram to announce his retirement from the game on December 11, 2017.
 The story of Matt Barnes, from his childhood to his professional life and retirement is told below.

-Matt Barnes’ Bio, Age
+Matt Barnes’ Age and Early Life

-Matt Kelly Barnes was birthed on the 9th day in the month of March 1980 in Santa Clara, California.
+Matt Kelly Barnes was born on the 9th day in the month of March 1980 in Santa Clara, California.
 He has a mixed heritage, being born by a white mother, Anne Barnes, and an African-American father.
 He schooled in Del Campo High School in Fair Oaks, California, where he exhibited his talent in both basketball and football games playing for the school teams.
 His spectacular performances earned him All-American, All-State, All-CIF, All-City, as well as All-League honors in each sport.

 He forfeited football in favor of basketball when he got into the University of California, Los Angeles and went on to earn an All-Pacific-Ten Honorable Mention selection in his final year in 2001 at the completion of his four seasons with the college team.